ros2/domain_bridge/doc/design.md

 - The domain IDs that should be bridged
 - The topic names and types that should be bridged (same for services and actions)
+- History and depth QoS policies for each topic bridged
 - Remappings of topic, service, and action names
 - Optionally, it could be useful to override QoS settings for each entity being bridged.